Infeasibility Analysis#

 • ArtP_ct will be the name of the “positive slack” variable measuring how much must be added to the LHS of the constraint ct for it to be satisfied.

-• ArtPB_ct will be the name of the corresponding binary (for type 2 relaxations), measuring whether any positive slack must be added to the constraint ct for it to be satisfied.
+• ArtPB_ct will be the name of the corresponding binary (for violation-count relaxations), measuring whether any positive slack must be added to the constraint ct for it to be satisfied.

 • ArtN_ct will be the name of the “negative slack” variable measuring how much must be removed from the LHS of the constraint ct for it to be satisfied.

-• ArtNB_ct will be the name of the corresponding binary (for type 2 relaxations), measuring whether any negative slack must be removed from the constraint ct for it to be satisfied.
+• ArtNB_ct will be the name of the corresponding binary (for violation-count relaxations), measuring whether any negative slack must be removed from the constraint ct for it to be satisfied.

 Constraints linking the relaxation variables will be named as such: